Command Line

 Discover new tools and available upgrades

-will upgrade all the enabled linters in your repository to the latest versions of those tools.
-We highly recommend running on the latest released versions of tools as updates will frequently include important security fixes and additional valuable checks.
+will upgrade the Trunk CLI, along with all plugins and linters in your trunk.yaml.
+We highly recommend running on the latest validated versions of tools as updates will frequently include important security fixes and additional valuable checks.
+Trunk only auto-suggests linter upgrades to versions that we support, so you may see a slight lag time when a new linter version is released.

 Upgrade will also recommend new tools that have become applicable since the last time your repository was scanned.
-This can be a result of using new technologies in your repository or trunk itself shipping with new applicable tools.
-If you don't like a particular recommendation you can run trunk check disable
+This can be a result of using new technologies in your repository or trunk itself increasing support for more tools.
+If you don't like a particular recommendation you can run trunk check disable {tool-name}

 Pinned System Versions